 Chinese Medicines Regulation

 All Chinese Proprietary Medicines (CPM) i.e. products in the finished dosage forms (e.g. tablet, capsule, liquid) are regulated by the Health Sciences Authority (HSA) and must comply with a set of safety and quality criteria before they are allowed to be sold in Singapore.
 In addition, CPM dealers (importers, wholesale dealers and manufacturers) are also required to be licensed by HSA.
 The sale or use of suspicious CPM should be reported to HSA at Tel 6866 3485 for further investigation.
-For information on the regulation of Chinese Proprietary Medicines and Raw Medicinal Herbs, please refer to the Health Sciences Authority website on Complementary Medicines.
+For information on the regulation of Chinese Proprietary Medicines and Raw Medicinal Herbs, please refer to the HSA's website on Complementary Health Products.

 Safety Information on Health Products